Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 The danger of a liquid staking protocol owning a substantial portion of the network is the potential imposition of a specific validator set on the Ethereum network.
 This risk doesn't apply to EigenLayer.
 Even if all staked ETH is restaked through EigenLayer, it doesn't control Ethereum's validator set.
 That control remains solely with Ethereum's stakers and validators.

 If EigenLayer self-limits, the surplus restaking demand will likely revert to liquid staking protocols, increasing centralization pressure at the protocol's base layer.
 If EigenLayer didn't exist, dominant LST protocols would likely offer restaking services only to their internal stakers.
 These centralized restaking services could considerably strengthen the dominant LST's central position.
 More restaking services mean additional yield, leading to further consolidation of the LST.
-This scenario resembles the situation with Miner Extractable Value (MEV), where large stakers, including professional operators and LSTs, can negotiate MEV order flow guarantees that smaller stakers can't participate in.
+This scenario resembles the situation with MEV, where large stakers, including professional operators and LSTs, can negotiate MEV order flow guarantees that smaller stakers can't participate in.

 In contrast to the centralized restaking mechanisms mentioned above, EigenLayer is developing a credibly neutral, decentralized restaking platform.
 All participants, whether small or large LSTs, small or large node operators, or institutional and home stakers, can all participate in additional validation opportunities.
-This approach helps prevent a monopoly in LST or Liquid Restaking Tokens (LRT), fostering decentralization and neutrality among node operators.
+This approach helps prevent a monopoly in LST or LRT, fostering decentralization and neutrality among node operators.

-Unlike LST or LRT, EigenLayer doesn't define an operator set, so it doesn't threaten Ethereum's censorship resistance or operator decentralization.
+EigenLayer doesn't define an operator set, so it doesn't threaten Ethereum's censorship resistance or operator decentralization.

 Self-limiting EigenLayer offers no significant benefit.
 Instead, if EigenLayer proves successful in the market, it could even be integrated into the Ethereum protocol as a native service.